CJunette/cjunette.github.io/README.md

     "predeploy": "npm run build",
     "deploy": "gh-pages -d build -r https://github.com/CJunette/cjunette.github.io.git -b gh-pages"

+---

+## For deploying to github pages (or updating content on github pages):

-### use the following to add the dependency to the project.
+### Use the following to add the dependency to the project.
 You need to update the node.js if necessary.
+(This is only necessary at first time or when you add new files.)

 `yarn add gh-pages -D`

----

-## For deploying to github pages (or updating content on github pages):

 ### Use the following code to deploy the code to github.

 `yarn deploy`

 ### Click github page - setting - pages, launch the site using the branch "gh-pages".

 ### If you use custom domain of github, you need to update it every time you deploy.

 ---